Element 4 Aspect 1: Planning

 Aspect 1: Planning

-Outlines how programmes, units and lessons/activities can be planned in technology.
+Outlines how programmes of learning and lessons/activities can be planned in technology.

-To support student teachers to understand how to develop programmes, units and lessons/activities in technology that offer opportunity for authentic contexts and practice.
+To support student teachers to understand how to develop programmes and lessons/activities in technology that offer opportunity for authentic contexts and practice.

 Programmes, units and lessons, activities, authentic contexts, practice, planning.

 Title: The development of expertise: the journey from acclimation to proficiency

 Reference: Alexandra, P. (2003).
 The development of expertise: the journey from acclimation to proficiency.
 Educational Researcher November 32 (8).

 Abstract: edr.sagepub.com/content/32/8/10.abstract (free of charge)